-Unfortunately, not only is the RCPT approach labor intensive, it is also time-consuming, as the test itself takes 6 hours to complete and requires extensive sample preparation.
-This includes cutting and conditioning the samples into a desiccator for 3 hours and letting the specimens soak with water for 18 hours prior to the test, and even more steps.
-Moreover, this test method is often very expensive due to the amount of work required to perform the analysis.
+Unfortunately, apart from being labour-intensive, the RCPT approach is also time-consuming.
+The test itself takes 6 hours to complete and requires extensive sample preparation.
+This includes cutting and conditioning the samples into a desiccator for 3 hours and then letting the specimens soak with water for another 18 hours prior to the test.
+When this is completed, there are even more steps to follow.
+What is more, this test method is often very expensive due to the amount of work required to perform the analysis.

-Using Electrical Resistivity to Test the Durability of Concrete
+Using Electrical Resistivity to Test the Durability and Quality of Concrete

 Electrical resistivity testing can be used to: